minio/kes-docs/content/integrations/google-cloud-secret-manager.md

    Use the `JSON` key format.

-   GCP let's you download a JSON file with the following structure:
+   Google Cloud allows you download a JSON file with the following structure:

    ```json
    {